 Once you know the proper legal name and company number you can search up their financial information.

 You can do this at Companies House company search.
-Basic information such as current officer details and registered officer address is free.
-Downloading the last set of accounts will set you back only £1.
-The drawback is that hese reports are historical information, and depending on timing, sometimes the most recent information refers to nearly two years ago.
+Information such as current officer details and registered officer address and financial accounts are all available for free.
+The drawback is that these reports are historical information, and depending on timing, sometimes the most recent information refers to nearly two years ago.

 Another good source is the London Gazette.
 This lists any CCJís entered, announcements of businesses going into administration and company name changes and all for free.